julzaza/wildwitchherbs/_posts/2025-07-10-top-herbs-for-protection.md

 ## Top 11 Protective Herbs in Witchcraft

-For millennia, witches, cunning folk, and healers have turned to the living green world as their steadfast protectors.
+For millennia?, witches, cunning folk, and healers have turned to the living green world as their steadfast protectors.
 These herbs are far more than simple plants—they are guardians, allies, and sometimes cunning tricksters.
 Each herb carries with it a rich tapestry of stories, regional beliefs, and ritual power woven through cultures and centuries.

 Join me as we journey from Appalachian hollers to Slavic meadows, from Caribbean shores to Nordic hills, to meet eleven of the most potent protective herbs ever woven into witchcraft lore.